How to Divide in Google Sheets (Numbers, Cells, or Columns)

 Google Sheets is now the go-to spreadsheet tool for most people.
 It’s free, super easy to collaborate with, and has some pretty awesome functions and features.

-Even if you want to do something as basic as data record-keeping or simple calculations such as multiplication or division, you can easily do that in Google Sheets.
+Even if you want to do something as basic as data record-keeping or simple calculations such as weighted averages or division, you can easily do that in Google Sheets.

 In this tutorial.
-I will show you a couple of ways to divide numbers in Google Sheets.
+I will show you a couple of ways to divide in Google Sheets.

-You can easily divide numbers in Google Sheets using an inbuilt formula or using the divide operator (as we will see with examples).
+Just like with multiplying, you can easily divide numbers in Google Sheets using an inbuilt Google Sheets division formula or using the divide operator (as we will see with examples).

 So let’s get started!